Sign In Register

 Is Kodiak Station a Good Place to Live?

-Based on current data, Kodiak Station receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
-Kodiak Station stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Kodiak Station receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
+Areas to be aware of include elevated crime rates.
+Kodiak Station offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs